REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 0.0 Executive Summary

-The issue was resolved by using VirtualBox USB filters instead of manual USB connections.
-The fix was confirmed using diskpart to verify the drive was detected and chkdsk logs to confirm the file system was healthy and accessible.
+This issue was resolved by using VirtualBox USB filters instead of manual USB connections.
+The fix was confirmed using diskpart to verify that the drive was detected and chkdsk logs to confirm that the file system was healthy and accessible.

 1.0 Restoring USB Access and Volume Integrity